okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-organize-configuration/main/index.md

 For more strategies for secret storage in Terraform, see this [third-party article](https://blog.gruntwork.io/a-comprehensive-guide-to-managing-secrets-in-your-terraform-code-1d586955ace1).

 On a related note, several ways of performing authentication with Okta from Terraform and other SDKs exist.
 Okta recommends using key pairs.
-For more detail, see [Enable Terraform access for your Okta org](/docs/guides/terraform-enable-org-access/main).
+See [Enable Terraform access for your Okta org](/docs/guides/terraform-enable-org-access/main).
 Although Okta provides a feature called API keys, which work for authentication from external tools, Okta strongly recommends using key pairs instead.
 Store the private key securely with one of the mechanisms described in this article to reduce the risk of unauthorized access.
 For related discussion, see [Why You Should Migrate to OAuth 2.0 From Static API Tokens](https://developer.okta.com/blog/2023/09/25/oauth-api-tokens).

 ## Avoid problems caused by configuration drift

 The real-world state of your infrastructure can differ from the updated state files updated during a `terraform apply` command.
 When this occurs, it's called configuration drift.

 Configuration drift usually occurs when an organization uses multiple strategies or tools to modify resources.
-Drift can also happen due to external factors, such as a resource unexpectedly terminating or failing and being out of sync with the Terraform-based resource definitions and state files.
+External factors can also cause drift.
+These include a resource unexpectedly terminating, failing, or being out of sync with the Terraform-based resource definitions and state files.

-For Okta resources that you manage with Terraform, never modify them with Admin Console or other APIs.
+For Okta resources you manage with Terraform, never modify them with Admin Console or other APIs.

 ## Configure a basic Okta Terraform configuration